Analyzing Peninsula Energy (OTCMKTS:PENMF) and Western Uranium & Vanadium (OTCMKTS:WSTRF)

-Peninsula Energy (OTCMKTS:PENMF) and Western Uranium & Vanadium (OTCMKTS:WSTRF) are both small-cap basic materials companies, but which is the better business?
-We will contrast the two businesses based on the strength of their earnings, profitability, risk, valuation, analyst recommendations, institutional ownership and dividends.
+Peninsula Energy (OTCMKTS:PENMF) and Western Uranium & Vanadium (OTCMKTS:WSTRF) are both small-cap basic materials companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their analyst recommendations, profitability, valuation, risk, earnings, institutional ownership and dividends.

 Risk & Volatility

-Peninsula Energy has a beta of 1.99, suggesting that its share price is 99% more volatile than the S&P 500.
-Comparatively, Western Uranium & Vanadium has a beta of 1.42, suggesting that its share price is 42% more volatile than the S&P 500.
+Peninsula Energy has a beta of 1.99, indicating that its stock price is 99% more volatile than the S&P 500.
+Comparatively, Western Uranium & Vanadium has a beta of 1.43, indicating that its stock price is 43% more volatile than the S&P 500.

-This is a summary of current recommendations for Peninsula Energy and Western Uranium & Vanadium, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Peninsula Energy and Western Uranium & Vanadium, as reported by MarketBeat.com.

 |Sell Ratings